wp-plugins/wysija-newsletters/readme.txt

 === Wysija Newsletters ===
-Contributors: wysija
+Contributors: wysija, benheu
-Tags: newsletter, newsletters, manager newsletter, newsletter signup, newsletter widget, subscribers, subscription, email marketing, email, emailing, smtp, automatic, Requires at least: 3.0
+Tags: newsletter, newsletters, manager newsletter, newsletter signup, newsletter widget, subscribers, post notification, email subscription, email alerts, automatic newsletter, auto newsletter, autoresponder, autoresponders, follow up, email marketing, email, emailing, subscription
+Requires at least: 3.0
-Tested up to: 3.3.2
+Tested up to: 3.4
-Stable tag: 1.1.5
+Stable tag: 2.0

-This plugin does one thing well: create and send newsletters from WordPress.
-Easily.
+Send your post notifications or newsletters from WordPress easily, and beautifully.

 == Description ==

-Drag and drop your articles, images, social bookmarks and dividers in your newsletter.
+Drag and drop your posts, images, social icons in our visual editor.
 Pick one of 20 themes.
 Change fonts and colors on the fly.
-Manage your lists and subscription forms with a few clicks.
+Send the latest posts when you want or as a single newsletter.
 Configuration is dummy proof.
-And if you're lost, [we're here](http://support.wysija.com/) to help.
-Sending newsletters from WordPress is finally fun.
+This baby is fully supported.

 = One minute video demo =